aaronhuggins/pouchdb_deno/README.md

 ### IndexedDB

-All options work as documented by the PouchDB, with two subtle differences and a new option just for Deno.
+All options work as documented by PouchDB, with two subtle differences and a new option just for Deno.
 This applies to both `adapter: "idb"` and `adapter: "indexeddb"`.

 - Database names are not prefixed with `_pouch_` in Deno like they are on web